In Germany "Flammkuchen"

 Tarte Flambée (Flammkuchen in German) is a specialty of Alsace and the Baden-Württemberg and Rheinland-Pfalz regions on the German-French border.

-It is one of the most famous specialties of the region.
+It is one of the region's most famous specialties.

 Variations of Tarte Flambée or Flammkuchen